brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Other Performance Notes
 ======

+- Make sure Minecraft is using your discrete GPU!
+Check the F3 tab, and force Minecraft to use it in the "**Windows Graphics Settings**", *not* the AMD/Nvidia control panel (as they don't seem to work anymore).

 - Minecraft client linux users should check out https://github.com/Admicos/minecraft-wayland

-- I highly recommend hosting Minecraft servers (and clients!) on Clear Linux over any other Linux distro.
+- Host Minecraft servers (and clients!) on Clear Linux over any other Linux distro.
 In spite of the name, it works great on Intel and AMD CPUs/GPUs... just *not* Nvidia GPUs: https://clearlinux.org/downloads

 - Close everything in the background, including Discord and your browser!
 Minecraft is resource intensive, and does not like other apps generating CPU interrupts or eating disk I/O, RAM and so on.

-- IBM's OpenJ9 is *extremely* slow in Minecraft.
+- IBM's OpenJ9 is *extremely* slow.

 Java 8